cyberbotics/webots-doc/robotis-op2/motion-editor.md

 This tab allows you to create, edit or play a motion file.
 It contains an animation which can be executed by the robot at any time.

-%figure "Motion editor tab of the Robot Window"
+%figure "Motion editor tab of the robot window"
 ![Motion Editor view](images/window_motion_editor.png)
 %end